sbarnes7/PitConn-App/README.md

 # PitConn App
  TA Instruments PitConn App
  ## Current Bugs
- - [ ] Add HP TGA Graphs and data to instrument and applications page
+ - [ ] Logo Size on indoividual pages still vary
  - [ ] Decide how to incorporate pharamceuticals as a application group
  - [ ] Pharma as a side menu button once decided it will be added
  - [ ] Need images for dhr accessories (waiting from people)